djh00t/module_gobbler_file_manager/README.md

-# Gobbler File Manager
+# Klingon File Manager

 ## Description
 A Python module for managing files on both local and AWS S3 storage.

 ## Installation
-Run `pip install gobbler_file_manager` to install the package.
+Run `pip install klingon_file_manager` to install the package.

 ## Usage
 Use the `manage_file` function to perform 'get' and 'post' actions on files.